-(2) Absence from Final Exams: A student who has missed a final exam because of incapacitating illness, severe domestic affliction or other compelling reason (including religious conviction) may apply for a deferred exam.

-To apply for a deferred exam, a student must present supporting documentation pertaining to the absence to their Faculty office within two working days following the scheduled date of the exam missed, or as soon as the student is able, having regard to the circumstances underlying the absence.

-- a.
-Where the cause is incapacitating illness: - i. a medical note cannot be required. - ii. if a student chooses to provide a medical note, the University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrarsoffice.ualberta.ca - iii.
-Faculties may request other adequate documentation such as a Faculty specific form or a statutory declaration. - In other cases, including domestic affliction or religious conviction, adequate documentation must be provided to substantiate the reason for an absence. - c.
-A deferred exam will not be approved if a student - has not been in regular attendance where attendance and/or participation are required, and/or, - excluding the final exam, has completed less than half of the assigned work. - d.
-Students with two or more deferred exams outstanding from a previous term may be required to reduce the number of courses in which they are registered. - e.
-The student must seek the approval of the dean or designate of the student's Faculty on the application for a deferred final exam, If approved, students should refer to §23.5.6 for details on writing deferred exams. - f.
+- Absence from Final Exams: A student who has missed a final exam because of incapacitating mental and/or physical illness, severe domestic affliction or for circumstances as described in the University's Discrimination, Harassement and Duty to Accommodate Policy (including religious belief) may apply for a deferred exam. - a.
+To apply for a deferred exam where the cause is incapacitating mental and/or physical illness and most other cases including severe domestic affliction, a student must present supporting documentation pertaining to the absence to their Faculty office within two working days following the scheduled date of the exam missed, or as soon as the student is able, having regard to the circumstances underlying the absence. - b.
+To apply for a deferred exam where the cause is religious belief, students must inform their Faculty office within two weeks of the start of Fall or Winter classes; and within three days of the start of Spring or Summer classes. - c.
+All other accommodation requests covered by the Discrimination, Harassment and Duty to Accommodate Policy should be discussed with the student's Faculty within two working days following the scheduled date of the exam missed, or as soon as the student is able, having regard to the circumstances underlying the absence. - d.
+In all cases, Faculties may request adequate documentation to substantiate the reason for the absence at their discretion such as a Faculty specific form or a statutory declaration.
+Although a medical note cannot be required, if a student chooses to provide a medical note, the University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrarsoffice.ualberta.ca - e.
+A deferred exam will not be approved if a student - iii. has not been in regular attendance where attendance and/or participation are required, and/or, - iv. excluding the final exam, has completed less than half of the assigned work. - f.
+Students with two or more deferred exams outstanding from a previous term may be required to reduce the number of courses in which they are registered. - g.
+The student must seek the approval of the dean or designate of the student's Faculty on the application for a deferred final exam, If approved, students should refer to Deferred Final Exams for details on writing deferred exams. - h.
 In the case of an approved application for deferred final exam, the student's Faculty will inform the Department responsible for the course of the approved deferred exam.
 The Department will then notify the instructor.

-23.4 Evaluation Procedures and Grading System
+Evaluation Procedures and Grading System

-- (1) Weighting of Term Work and Final Examinations: In each course in which a final examination is held, a weight of not less than 30 percent and not more than 70 percent will be assigned to the final examination, except where a departure from this arrangement has been authorized by the council of the Faculty in which the department offering the course is situated.
-The remaining weight for the course will be assigned to term work. - (2) Course Requirements, Evaluation Procedures and Grading: The policies set out below are intended to provide instructors and their students with general course information.
-GFC, in approving these guidelines, expected that there would be a common sense approach to their application and understood that circumstances might develop, during a term, where a change to the course outline, as set out in §23.4(2)a., made sense to all concerned.
+- Weighting of Term Work and Final Examinations: In each course in which a final examination is held, a weight of not less than 30 percent and not more than 70 percent will be assigned to the final examination, except where a departure from this arrangement has been authorized by the council of the Faculty in which the department offering the course is situated.
+The remaining weight for the course will be assigned to term work. - 2.
+Course Requirements, Evaluation Procedures and Grading: The policies set out below are intended to provide instructors and their students with general course information.
+GFC, in approving these guidelines, expected that there would be a common sense approach to their application and understood that circumstances might develop, during a term, where a change to the course outline, as set out in Course Requirements, Evaluation Procedures and Grading a., made sense to all concerned.
 Such changes shall only occur with fair warning or general class consent.